Top Trends Guide

 Shoulder

-The shoulder comes with a low to moderate pain level.
+The shoulder comes with a low to moderate pain level since there is padding and tissue in this area.
 A shoulder tattoo will hurt less than other spots because there is thick flesh and muscle to cushion the needle.
 Great for large designs, there are fewer nerve endings to make you wince and the skin is thick enough to handle a longer session.

 The front and back of the shoulder may be slightly more painful, but the outer shoulder is a great placement for tattoo newbies who haven’t worked up their pain tolerance yet.
 This area tends to be less painful for men as they typically have more muscle mass, but women shouldn’t expect more than moderate soreness from their session.